manideepreddy4/Multiple-linear-regression/README.md

 o	The regression residuals must be normally distributed.
 o	MLR assumes little or no multicollinearity (correlation between the independent variable) in data.

+This particular dataset holds data from 50 startups in New York, California, and Florida.
+The features in this dataset are R&D spending, Administration Spending, Marketing Spending, and location features, while the target variable is: Profit.

+1. R&D spending: The amount which startups are spending on Research and development.
+2. Administration spending: The amount which startups are spending on the Admin panel.
+3. Marketing spending: The amount which startups are spending on marketing strategies.                                  f
+4. State: To which state that particular startup belongs.
+5. Profit: How much profit that particular startup is making.

 ## Libraries Used
 Numpy
 Pandas